blynkkk/docs/blynk.cloud/device-mqtt-api/ota.md

 > [!NOTE]
 > `type`, `ver`, `build` fields are available only if Blynk.Cloud can extract this information (stored as a binary info tag) from the uploaded OTA package file.

+After installing the update, the device re-connects to Blynk.Cloud and publishes the updated [`Firmware and Device Info`](authentication.md#firmware-and-device-info) message.